AlecDivito/rbc-battlesnakes/README.md

 snakes.
 SO I'm going to do that.
 No planning, just plain trust AI that it will win me the competition.

+## Best Snakes

+The currently best trained snakes are the following:

+- `best_battle_snake` for snakes that are used to 8 snakes battleing eachother
+- `best_snake` for snakes that are just playing solo

+Although, both should work :) just fyi if you are trying to run this (aka this is for my team <3)

 ## TODO

 | Done? | Description                                                                                                                              |